RWTH-EBC/EHDO/README.md

 EHDO (Energy hub design optimization) is a user-friendly, free webtool for planning complex multi-energy systems.
 It is used in academic teaching in **Energy Engineering** at **RWTH Aachen University**.

+Due to frequent requests for a stand-alone version of the optimization model, we also share the folder **plug_and_play_model** which contains the EHDO optimization model in a form that can be **run directly in a Python environment** (needs a Gurobi license, no webframework needed).

 ## Files

 This repository contains 5 files: